Cerebellum-Realtime/clientSDK/README.md

 **Explanation**

-- In this example, the `authErrorCallback` method is called when authentication fails with the cerebellum serever.
+- In this example, the `authErrorCallback` method is called when authentication fails with the cerebellum server.

 ---